 A couple years ago I started to come across information that concerned me about my use of plastic.
 Most of it based on the fact that it doesn’t decompose and sticks around forever.
 I began to worry about what I was storing my food in.
 I worried about the plastic water bottle I had at work.
-The one I refused to toss out because I was to cheap.
-But ditching plastic was the “in” and “green” thing to do, so that’s what I did.
+The one I refused to toss out because I was too cheap to buy a new one every day or a reusable one.

 And then as someone who suffers from ‘lack of fertility’, the following information was what I needed for a complete 180 turn.

 Bisphenol A (a xeno-estrogen) has been suspected of being hazardous to humans since about 1930 and luckily companies are starting to hear the outcry from the public and are taking it out of products.
 Studies have shown it affects the reproductive systems in both men and women as it acts as an endocrine disruptor and mimics estrogen in the body.
 We are regularly exposed to BPA as it is found in the lining of aluminum cans, water bottles, plastics, food storage containers, and even dental sealants.

 A study was done by the CDC even showed that 93% of the children and 95% of the adults tested had levels of BPA in their urine and the National Toxicology Program came out with a report in September of 2008 saying they found “some concern” with BPA and that infants were most at risk.